death doula

 What People Wish They Had Known Earlier

 I have named the preparation, death groundwork.
-When someone decides to have the groundwork done early, it is profoundly gentle and most of all clarifying.
+When someone decides to have the groundwork done early, it is profoundly gentle and most of all offers clarity.
 It removes pressure instead of adding it to the mix.
 Because preparation done in crisis is brutal.
 It gives people all kinds of feels and is rushed.
 It hangs heavy in the air without breathing room.
-And it often comes too late to make the choices you really want.
+It often comes too late to make the choices you really want.
 Whereas, the people who prepare early and who have the awkward conversations, who clarify their values and who document their wishes.
 They do not regret it, not once.

 The people who wait, do not carve out time, or do not feel a source of agency?
 They almost always wish they had started sooner.